dylanmckay/gcast/PROTOCOL.md

 The Cast device itself uses a self-signed certificate for verification.

+You may run into problems if your TLS library automatically rejects self-signed certificates.
+You must explicitly allow them in order to complete a successful TLS handshake.

 ### Raw protocol

 Just above SSL, data is transmitted in discrete packets named "messages".